backyard beekeeping is a rewarding experience

 St. Johns County Beekeepers Association

-For the past twelve years The St. Johns County Beekeepers Association has been providing education and teaching best management practices for local backyard beekeepers.
+For the past fourteen years The St. Johns County Beekeepers Association has been providing education and teaching best management practices for local backyard beekeepers.
 Our mission is to educate and inform local residents of St. Johns County of the many benefits of honey bees, and their importance to our diverse eco-system.

-2023 Officers
+2024 Officers

 Bo Sterk

-Past President
+President Emeritus

 Dave Hall